 host_vars files or directory associated with them.
 SCM types can consume both inventory files and scripts, the overlap between inventory files and custom types in that both do scripts.

 These features are compatible with Ansible version 2.4 and later.
-However, previous versions of Ansible are supported, but with some limitations.
+Ansible versions 2.2 and 2.3 are no longer supported for inventory updates.

 A custom dynamic inventory script stored in version control can be imported and run.
 This makes it much easier to make changes to an inventory script — rather than having to copy and paste one into Tower, it is pulled directly from source control and then executed.
 The script must be written to handle any credentials needed for doing its work and you are responsible for installing any Python libraries needed by the script (which is the same requirement for custom dynamic inventory scripts).
 And this applies to both user-defined inventory source scripts and SCM sources as they are both exposed to Ansible virtualenv requirements related to playbooks.